Puru Dadheech

-Puru Dadheech (Purushottam Dadheech, 17 July 1939) is a Kathak dancer, choreographer and an educator of Indian classical dance.
+Puru Dadheech (born Purushottam Dadheech, 17 July 1939) is a Kathak dancer, choreographer and an educator of Indian classical dance.
 At the oldest Kathak department which was formed in 1956 at Indira Kala Sangeet Vishwavidyalaya Public University located in Khairagarh.
 He is the holder of Doctorate in Kathak Classical Dance and emphasizes the relevance of Shastras (Indian Ancient Dance treatises like Natyashastra and Nandikeshvara's Abhinaya Darpana) in the Kathak repertoire.
 He was awarded Padma Shri, the 4th highest civilian award of India at the age of 81.
 He is currently serving as the Director of the dedicated Kathak research Centre at the Sri Sri University, Cuttack called Sri Sri Centre for Advanced Research in Kathak.
+He has received the Sangeet Natak Akademi Fellowship (Akademi Ratna).
+He has propounded the Dadheech Shaili Style of Kathak dance.

 Education

 Puru Dadheech studied under Guru-Shishya Parampara under Gurus Pt.
 Durga Prasad, Pt.
 Sunder Prasad as well as Pt.
 Narayan Prasad.

 Dadheech is Doctorate (D.Mus.) in Kathak.
 Research dissertation Kathak Nritya ka Udbhav aur Vikas by Prayag Sangeet Samiti.

 He received the Mahamahopadhyay and Sangeetacharya in Kathak from Akhil Bharatiya Gandharva Mahavidyalaya Mandal.
 He also has a PhD in Sanskrit Dramatics from Vikram University, Ujjain.
 His PhD was on the topic Sanskrit Prayog Vigyan Evam Kalidasiya Rupak which has been published as a book.

 He has also received the Tagore National Fellowship by the Ministry of Culture.